Pinminh/ml-arcene/README.md

 - Compare decision tree and SVM performance on the original dataset.
 - Analyze which model handles the high-dimensional data better without feature selection.

-## 5. Model Training and Evaluation (With Feature Selection)
+## 5. Model Training and Evaluation
-- **Procedure**: For each feature selection method (variance threshold, correlation, RFE, L1 regularization, tree-based importance):
+- **Procedure**: For each feature selection method (variance threshold, mutual information, correlation, L2 regularization):
   - Select the reduced feature set.
   - Retrain decision trees and SVMs on the reduced dataset.
   - Evaluate performance on the validation set using the same metrics.